Dr Alistair Fraser

-Alistair Fraser is the Director of SCCJR and Senior Lecturer in Criminology and Associate Director of SCCJR (International Mobility) based at the University of Glasgow.
+Alistair Fraser is the Director of SCCJR and Senior Lecturer in Criminology based at the University of Glasgow.
 His work focuses on three main areas: youth, gangs and street culture; urban ethnography and qualitative methods; and global and comparative criminology.
 His first book, ‘Urban Legends: Gang Identity in the Post-Industrial City’ (2015, Oxford University Press) was co-awarded the British Society of Criminology Book Prize and shortlisted for the BBC/BSA ‘Thinking Allowed’ Award for Ethnography.
 His second book, ‘Gangs & Crime: Critical Alternatives’, was published in 2017 by Sage.
 He has received funding from the ESRC, RGC (Hong Kong), British Academy and Scottish Government.
 From 2017-2018, Alistair was one of the BBC’s ‘New Generation Thinkers’ and collaborated with BBC producers to create a series of broadcasts on themes of youth and gangs.
 Most recently, Alistair was lead author on a major new report with SCCJR colleagues on the ‘Community Experiences of Serious Organised Crime in Scotland’.
 He will be taking up the SCCJR Director role from January 2020.